 Once you find a bird hunting spot, your dog is your most important partner.
 Where to hunt?
 Your dog knows!
 Here are training tips, care and feeding advice and more.

+Why this website?
 Find bird hunting spots ... sounds easy, but it's more complicated than the statement above, with a lot of moving parts.
 But it's also absolutely true.
-Research tells us lack of accessible land is the biggest reason many of us quit hunting or never start in the first place.
-My hope is this new website will help - because without hunters, there is virtually no conservation.
+Lack of accessible land is the biggest reason many of us quit hunting or never start in the first place.
+My hope is this website will help - because without hunters, there is virtually no conservation.

 - Scott Linden